DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Budgeting/Example-file-format.md

 ## Example file format

-The example below is an example of a budget file to be imported.
-The file must be .csv format.
+The example below is an example of a budget file to be imported.  <br>
+The file must be .csv format and column order needs to match below sequence. <br>
 From column (A), the column details are:

 -	Main Account